ruzihao/smart-personal-website/content/project/example/index.md

 ---
 title: Firm Profiling and Competition Assessment
 summary: In this paper, we design a novel firm profiling and competitiveness assessment system following the framework defined by Information System Design Theory (ISDT).
+Specifically, we build a Heterogeneous Occupation Network (HON) using heterogeneous information of employees’ occupation end education histories.
+We then employ a heterogeneous network embedding model to learn firms’ latent representations which are later used to train a supervised classifier model for downstream competitiveness estimation tasks.
 # tags:
 # - Deep Learning
 # date: "2016-04-27T00:00:00Z"